TienDatJohnyDo/seng438-a5-group13/seng438-a5-group13.md

 * RGT does not have any passing criteria, since it is used to find and remove defects during the development phase.
 RDC does have a passing criteria, since it is testing if the system meets the reliability requirements.

 # How the team work/effort was divided and managed
+To ensure that the group’s productivity was optimized, Tommy and Tien Dat worked on the Reliability and Growth Testing while Stuart and Sina worked on the Reliability Demonstration Chart.
+Once these were completed, our group came together to discuss our findings and show each other how to use the techniques.
+Once this mutual learning was achieved, the group as a whole worked on the lab report together.

 # Difficulties encountered, challenges overcome, and lessons learned
 1. First challenge was the learning